-Robert F. Kennedy’s Granddaughter Saoirse Hill, 22, Dies Of Suspected Drug Overdose
+Robert F. Kennedy’s Granddaughter, Saoirse Hill, 22, Dies Of Suspected Drug Overdose

 “Our hearts are shattered by the loss of our beloved Saoirse.
 Her life was filled with hope, promise and love.
 She cared deeply about friends and family, especially her mother Courtney, her father Paul, her stepmother Stephanie, and her grandmother Ethel,” the family statement read.

-Issued by Brian Wright O’Connor, a spokesman for Saoirse Hill’s uncle Joseph P. Kennedy II, the statement also quoted 91-year-old Ethel Kennedy: “The world is a little less beautiful today.”
+Issued by Brian Wright O’Connor, a spokesman for Saoirse Hill’s uncle, Joseph P. Kennedy II, the statement also quoted 91-year-old Ethel Kennedy: “The world is a little less beautiful today.”

 “She lit up our lives with her love, her peals of laughter and her generous spirit.
 Saoirse was passionately moved by the causes of human rights and women’s empowerment and found great joy in volunteer work, working alongside indigenous communities to build schools in Mexico.
 We will love her and miss her forever.”